JuanOlaya/Virtual-Reality/README.md

 ### 4. Class Diagram

-Assignment: Elaborate a Class Diagrama.
+Assignment: Elaborate a Class (Script) Diagram of the Unity project that shows: the relationship among scripts, their attributes and methods.
 Recommended Book: [Object-Oriented Software Engineering: Practical Software Development Using UML and Java](https://www.amazon.com/Object-Oriented-Software-Engineering-Practical-Development/dp/0077109082)

 ### 5. Build and Run
- Generate an Android app of the developed project in Unity.
-5.2.
-Run the app in an Android device.
+Assignment: Install [Android Studio](https://developer.android.com/studio/index.html) in your computer and using an Android device compatible with Cardboard, generate an Android app of the Unity VR project and then run the VR app in an Android device.
+For this assignment is highly recommended use a Cardboard.

 In order to enhance the performance of the App, setup the Texture Compression in the Build Settings, as is shown in the following image: